dushiyu/Mid-price-Prediction-Based-on-High-Frequency-Data/README.md

 ### Files Overview

-1. Market Depth and Order Messages.ipynb
+1. [python] Market Depth and Order Messages.ipynb

-[python] Transform the data into market depth view, and estimate the sizes of market, limit and cancelled orders.
+<q>Transform the data into market depth view, and estimate the sizes of market, limit and cancelled orders.

-2. Data Preparation in Q.ipynb
+2. [q/kdb+]Data Preparation in Q.ipynb

-[q/kdb+] Data preprocessing and part of feature engineering.
+<q>Data preprocessing and part of feature engineering.

 ### Goal, Data and Metrics